paradigmn/ultrastar_pitch/README.md

 ## developer information
 ### build instructions (windows only)
 The software can be compiled into a single standalone binary.
-To achieve this, additional requirements need to be installed.
+To achieve this an additional packet needs to be installed.
-`pip install pyinstaller pywin32 setuptools pypiwin32`
+`pip install pyinstaller`

-tbd.
+To include ffmpeg into the binary, it needs to be placed as specified by the setup.spec file.
+The default would be "ffmpeg\bin\ffmpeg.exe" within the project root.

+The building process is fairly easy.
+Just execute the following command within the cmd/powershell:
+`pyinstaller setup.spec`
 ### implementation
 The software takes a timed USDX file and the corresponding audio file.
 The song is converted into a mono wav file and gets split into the predefined audio segments.
 These chunks are divided into blocks to be fourier transformed and averaged.
 The output is fed into a neuronal network to determine the pitch.